xDaryamo/puccini/puccini-tosca/README.md

 The switch will search for all paths that contains your string, e.g. `-e properties`.
 You can even include one or more wildcards, e.g. `-e 'node*properties*data'`.

-One more useful switch is `--coerce/-c` which works similarly to `puccini-js exec tosca.coerce`.
-This is provided as a convenience to allow **puccini-tosca** to be more self-contained.
-Note that it only tests that coercion is successful and does not emit the coerced values.
-For that, use **puccini-js**.